close

 Some people suggested that a good night’s sleep and a hot meal would help for the next day’s hike.
 Yes, I did share a hot pizza with David, plus a cup of cold beer.
 Not the most nutritious of pre-hike meals, but a good one nonetheless.

 It was noisy and cold the night we stayed at Curry Village.
-I had to yell at my neighbor in the next tent at 12:30 a.m. that it had passed midnight and that they should be quiet.
-At 4 a.m., some young female hikers told me near the restroom area that they had seen a black bear near their tent.
+I had to yell at my neighbor in the next tent at that it had passed and that they should be quiet.
+At , some young female hikers told me near the restroom area that they had seen a black bear near their tent.
 “It’s really a bear,” they said.
 I told them to be quiet because some people may be still sleeping.
-Our morning call was at 5 a.m.
-But I was up at 3:30 a.m.
+Our morning call was at But I was up at

 It was not an easy hike up to the Vernal Falls.
 Our leaders showed their compassion by slowing their pace down and offering their help to getting some hikers down to the valley floor.
 However, those hikers who were ready to quit regained their self confidence and strength, and decided to continue the hike.